drtyhlpr/rpi23-gen-image/README.md

 Path to a directory (`xf86-video-fbturbo`) of [hardware accelerated Xorg video driver sources](https://github.com/ssvb/xf86-video-fbturbo) that will be copied, configured, build and installed inside the chroot.

 ##### `ENABLE_VIDEOCORE`=false
-Install and enable the [Source code for ARM side libraries for interfacing to Raspberry Pi GPU](https://github.com/raspberrypi/userland) `vcgencmd`.
+Install and enable the [ARM side libraries for interfacing to Raspberry Pi GPU](https://github.com/raspberrypi/userland) `vcgencmd`.
 Please note that this driver is currently limited to hardware accelerated window moving and scrolling.

 ##### `VIDEOCORESRC_DIR`=""
-Path to a directory (`userland`) of [Source code for ARM side libraries for interfacing to Raspberry Pi GPU](https://github.com/raspberrypi/userland) that will be copied, configured, build and installed inside the chroot.
+Path to a directory (`userland`) of [ARM side libraries for interfacing to Raspberry Pi GPU](https://github.com/raspberrypi/userland) that will be copied, configured, build and installed inside the chroot.

 ##### `ENABLE_IPTABLES`=false
 Enable iptables IPv4/IPv6 firewall.
 Simplified ruleset: Allow all outgoing connections.
 Block all incoming connections except to OpenSSH service.

 ##### `ENABLE_USER`=true
 Create non-root user with password `USER_PASSWORD`=raspberry.
-Unless overridden with `USER_NAME`=user, username will be `pi`.
+Unless overridden with `USER_NAME`=user, the username will be `pi`.

 ##### `USER_NAME`=pi
 Non-root user to create.
 Ignored if `ENABLE_USER`=false